-Last week, I shared two links to YouTube recordings of music to heal the throat chakra in this post, in case you missed it.
+Previously I shared two links to YouTube recordings of music to heal the throat chakra in this post, in case you missed it.

 Since sound travels in waves, and we are made of waves as well as particles, of course it enters our tissue, fluid, and energy fields and influences us.

 I believe sound can harmonize our bodies at a cellular level, creating higher coherence, which means our various systems coordinate with each other better.

 In my experience, sound can definitely create a sense of inner peace.

-In my training and observation, healing takes place when we are relaxed, when our parasympathetic nervous systems (rest and digest) are dominant.
+Healing takes place when we are relaxed, when our parasympathetic nervous systems (rest and digest) are dominant.